in-RET/Energy-system-uncertainty-catalog/README.md

 ## Citation

+If you use this catalog in academic research, please cite:

+**R. Bala Krishnan, “Energy System Uncertainty Catalog”.
+Zenodo, Aug.
+14, 2026. doi: 10.5281/zenodo.21931004.**

-If you use this catalog in academic research, please cite the repository and the underlying sources listed in the `Sources` sheet.
+and the underlying sources listed in the `Sources` sheet.

-A formal citation will be added once the associated research publication is available.

 ## Contributing